material-components/material-components-web/docs/getting-started.md

 This section walks through how to [install MDC Web Node modules](https://www.npmjs.com/org/material), and bundle the Sass and JavaScript from those Node modules in your [webpack](https://webpack.js.org/) configuration.

+You can also see the final code and result in the [Material Starter Kit](https://glitch.com/~material-starter-kit).

 > Note: This guide assumes you have Node.js and npm installed locally.

 ### Step 1: Webpack with Sass